mvines/sys/README.md

 * Exchange integration is limited to deposits and placing limit orders.
 However `sys` will correctly handle orders cancelled from the primary exchange interface and/or partial fills
 * No FMV discount is computed for locked stake rewards
 * Accounts under `sys` management should not be manipulated outside of `sys`.
 For example `sys` will get confused if you split some stake using the `solana` command-line tool, and probably assert
-* Export to a spreadsheet format for easy CPA consumption is TBD
 * You may have to write code to fix bugs or implement new features that are not required in my workflow